 If you need more breastfeeding support than what the local WIC office can offer you please contact:

 Pamela Beaulieu (860) 509-7138

 There are laws in Connecticut that protect your right to breastfeed in public and during the workday.
-The link provides some tips to help you understand the laws.
+Your WIC staff can help you understand your rights.

 Does WIC help with formula?

 Yes.
 WIC helps those who are not able to or choose not to breastfeed by providing iron-fortified infant formulas.
 Remember, WIC is a supplemental program.
 This means WIC does not provide all of the formula your baby will need during the month.
 You will need to buy more formula to meet your baby’s needs.